 The amount of genomic information is growing at an astonishing pace due to rapid improvements in next-generation sequencing (NGS) technology (Figure 1A) \cite{PMID:26151137}.
-Essential goals of these efforts include the realization of personalized medicine by identifying pathological disease-associated variants \cite{PMID:21706342,PMID:21383744}.
+Essential goals of these efforts include the realization of personalized medicine by identifying pathological disease-associated variants

+\cite{PMID:21706342,PMID:21383744}.
 A large number of medically-relevant mutations occur within proteins, some of which are available through databases such as the Online Database of Mendelian Inheritance in Man (OMIM) \cite{PMID:15608251}, the Human Gene Mutation Database (HGMD) \cite{PMID:19348700}, Humsavar \cite{PMID:19843607}, and ClinVar \cite{PMID:24234437}.
 It is essential to utilize structural information to rationalize the evolutionary pressure on these proteins as well as for developing drugs to combat the effects of disease-causing variants.
 However, it remains challenging to annotate the physical effects of these mutations on proteins due to the assortment of functional constraints on a protein family, incomplete knowledge of these constraints, and how individual variants can be benign but disease-causing in specific combinations.
 A protein-coding variant may cause local perturbations, or global changes in structure, or it may have a substantial impact on the proteinprotein interaction (PPI) network, and each type of change adds functional constraints on the protein.
 Moreover, as the amount of genomic data continues to grow, we envision a future in which biologists will utilize genetic variation within human population(s) to help interpret their structural data \cite{PMID:22691493}.
 Population genetic analysis within human proteins has already been used to identify novel species-specific functional constraints within a protein family \cite{PMID:16494531}.
 In addition, a number of fundamental insights about biological pathways can be garnered by analyzing newly-discovered loci associated with a disease \cite{PMID:19812666}.

 The nature of biological information stored within biological databases is undergoing a transformation (Figure 1).
 Before the completion of the human genome project in 2003, we had a large amount of genomic sequence information from different species as well as structural data.
-Since the technological advances in next-generation sequencing, the amount of human sequence information has grown in the databases and the number of individuals being sequenced is going to be greater than the number of structures in the PDB database in 2015.
-This is partly because the pace of discovery of novel structural folds has decreased and we can model the structures of most proteins using homology modeling.
-However, the complexity of the structure in the PDB database continues to grow indicating that there is a growing emphasis among structural biologists to treat biomolecules not as individual folds but rather as complex molecular machines that interact and regulate each another as they function within the cellular environment.
+Since the technological advances in next-generation sequencing, the amount of human sequence information has grown at an astonishing pace.
+Meanwhile, while structural biologists continue to deposit new structures in the PDB database, the pace of identifying new folds has slowed down indicating that very new folds remain undiscovered.
+However, the complexity of the structure in the PDB database continues to grow indicating that there is an increasing emphasis among structural biologists to treat biomolecules not as individual folds but rather as complex molecular machines that interact and regulate each another as they function within the cellular environment.
 Together, these trends suggest that the stage is set to utilize structural information to rationalize the effect of variants on protein function.